kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

       port: 80
       targetPort: 9376

-# single stack service with required ipv6, request would fail if cluster is not
+# single stack service with required IPv6, request would fail if cluster is not
-# configured with ipv6 cidr (either first or second cidr)
+# configured with IPv6 CIDR (either first or second CIDR)
 apiVersion: v1
 kind: Service
 metadata: